The Restriction Theorem for Fully Nonlinear Subequations

 {\bf Problem 2:} \ Find conditions under which the restriction statement (\AA.1) extends to upper semi-continuous functions.

 In the classical case coming from several complex variable theory, the subequation $F$ is defined by requiring that the complex hermitian part of the hessian matrix be non-negative.
 Here the most interesting submanifolds are the complex curves, and in this case the restricted subequation is the conformal Laplacian.
 Thus the prototype of our main result is the theorem which says that a function which is plurisubharmonic in the viscosity sense is the same as a function whose restriction to every complex curve is subharmonic.
+In fact, the corresponding statement has recently been established for almost complex manifolds by using one of our main results Theorem \MM.1.
+This application is presented in a separate paper [HL$_8$].
+(See Note 1.1 below.)

 An even more basic case is the real analogue, which states that a function is convex in the viscosity sense if and only if its restriction to each affine line is convex.

-These classical cases are related to the study of the homogeneous Monge-Amp\`ere equation.
-They have an interesting quaternionic analogue (cf. [A$_*$], [AV]).
-There are also the more general $q$-convex functions in complex analysis [HM], [S] and thier quaternionic analogues [HL$_{2,4,6}$].
+These classical cases extend to branches of the homogeneous Monge-Amp\`ere equation and the concept of $q$-convexity.
+The whole story carries over to the important complex and quaternionic settings where much work has been done.
+See Note 1.2 for a more detailed discussion of this and some generalizations.

 There are many other general cases in which the outcome of Problem 1 is known and interesting.
 Some come from potential theory developed in calibrated and other geometries (cf. [HL$_{2,3}$]).
 Others come from universal subequations in riemannian geometry and on manifolds with topological $G$-structures (cf. [HL$_{6,7}$]).
 These will all be investigated here.